-Power show today to elect speaker & deputy
+Power show today to elect Speaker & deputy

 Meanwhile, in Punjab, the PTI has named Pervaiz Elahi as candidate for speaker and Dost Muhammad Mazari as deputy speaker.
 The PML-N has named Chaudhry Iqbal Gujjar for the speaker.
 The party has nominated Hamza Shahbaz Sharif as its candidate for the post of Punjab chief minister.

-In Sindh, Siraj Durrani and Rehana Leghari are the candidates for speaker and deputy speaker slots.
+In Sindh, Siraj Durrani and Rehana Laghari are the candidates for speaker and deputy speaker slots.

 In KP Assembly, the PTI has nominated Mushtaq Ghani and Mehmood Jan for the posts of speaker and deputy speaker.
 The joint opposition, led by the MMA, has nominated Laiq Muhammad Khan of the Awami National Party (ANP) for speaker.